isomerpages/govtech-gobusiness-main/pages/blog/2023-01-19-post-progressive-wage-journey.md

 ![GoBusiness Dashboard Accreditation Tab](/images/blog/content/progressiveWage 4.png)
 <figcaption> The ‘Accreditation’ tab on the Dashboard will lead applicants to the PW Mark application page </figcaption>

 The PW Mark application page provides an overview of the PW Mark accreditation and the application process.
-Read the instructions clearly before clicking on “Apply”.
+Read the instructions carefully before clicking on “Apply”.

 ![PW Mark Application Page on GoBusiness Dashboard](/images/blog/content/progressiveWage 5.png)
 <figcaption> A summary of PW Mark and the application process are listed clearly on the PW Mark application page </figcaption>